Nathan Perlmutter: Publications

 Perlmutter's first book, How to Win at the Races, published in 1964, was about horse racing.
 He later wrote the 1972 book A Bias of Reflections and co-authored the 1982 book The Real Anti-Semitism in America with his wife Ruth Ann Perlmutter.

 Childhood

 Perlmutter grew up in Williamsburg, a neighborhood in New York City.
 At age 19 he began work at the Pentagon as a typist.
 He studied at Georgetown University School of Diplomatic and Consular Practice and Villanova College and later received a law degree from New York University Law School.
 During World War II, Perlmutter served in China with the United States Marine Corps.

 Family

 Perlmutter's father Hyman was a tailor who worked for the Works Progress Administration during the Great Depression.
 His mother, Bella Perlmutter of the Finkelstein family, tended a pushcart that sold ices.
 Perlmutter's wife was Ruthann Perlmutter of the Osofsky family.
 His children are Dean and Nina.
+His brother Philip was a prominent scholar and activist in the field of inter-ethnic relations and Jewish civil rights.